BOOK NAME: JOURNEY TO CONSTELLATION STATION

-Ever wanted to travel to space in a train?
-Now close your eyes and imagine boarding a train, pick the front seat near the window (for a better view).
+Ever wanted to travel to space on a train?
+Now close your eyes and imagine boarding a train.
+Pick the front seat near the window (for a better view).
 We are going on a long stellar journey in our galaxy to a constellation station.
-Before we reach the station we will come across different outer space objects like Meteor, Satellite, Black tunnel… This constellation station is a secret place just for you and me.
-Let’s quickly pick our telescope and find our stars.
-We can spot famous constellations like Cancer, Leo, Libra, Cygnus the Swan, Gemini, and more.
-Will you join us in our stellar journey where we spot our stars?
+Before we reach the station, we will come across different outer space objects like Meteor, Satellite, and Black tunnels… This constellation station is a secret place just for you and me.
+Let’s quickly pick up our telescope and find our stars.
+We can spot famous constellations like Cancer, Leo, Libra, Cygnus, the Swan, Gemini, and more.
+Will you join us on our stellar journey where we spot our stars?
 Then don’t forget to pre-order this constellation book.

-This rhyming story takes us to a stellar journey and I rode the train along.
+This rhyming story takes us on a stellar journey.
+And I rode the train along.
 The illustrations are so beautiful and I was drooling over the artwork.
 This book will be loved by all space-loving kids and helpful for stargazing.
-You don’t want to trust in the Zodiac to read about the constellation, Just connect stars and enjoy its formation.
-When we start to connect stars we pave a way for abundant conversations and it helps the child to learn more about its form.
+You don’t want to trust in the Zodiac to read about the constellation.
+Just connect stars and enjoy their formation.
+When we start to connect stars, we pave a way for abundant conversations and it helps the child to learn more about its form.
 Each constellation is briefed up and the star formation is mentioned along with animals.
-There’s a glossary attached in the last page of the book which talks about each conservation and the objects of space.
+There’s a glossary attached on the last page of the book which talks about each conservation and the objects of space.

-- How will the outer space be? will it hot or cold?
+- How will outer space be?
+Will it be hot or cold?
 Loud or quiet?

-- Do a blanket camp in your terrace or backyard, lit up a flashlight and see the stars.
+- Do a blanket camp in your terrace or backyard, light up a flashlight and see the stars.
 What else can you see?
 What sounds can you hear?

-- Go for stargazing.
+- Go stargazing.
 Spot the brightest star and learn about them.

-A fun and crisp book which acts as a supplement for constellation studies for all ages.
+A fun and crisp book that acts as a supplement for constellation studies for all ages.

 To read more book reviews CLICK HERE